hayks/filter-theme/README.md

-# FILTER - WordPress Block Theme with Custom Gutenberg Blocks
+# 🎨 FILTER TEST TASK – WordPress Block Theme with Custom Gutenberg Blocks

-This project is a custom WordPress implementation based on a Figma design, featuring a modern block theme and highly customizable Gutenberg blocks.
-The project showcases a responsive homepage built with a collection of custom blocks that can be fully customized through the WordPress block editor.
+This project includes a custom WordPress block theme and a separate custom plugin that provides all Gutenberg blocks used on the homepage.
+The theme handles the layout, templates, and styling, while the plugin registers and manages reusable dynamic blocks built with the WordPress Block API and React.

 ## Theme Overview